hukaixuan2017/doc-user/content/tickets/ticket-zoom.rst

 Most of the columns are sortable by clicking on the header.
 Click again to change the sort order.

+There are three possible colors used to mark the type of article.

+- White: the article is visible for the customer user in the external interface and for agents in the agent interface.
+- Red: the article not visible for the customer user in the external interface, but it is visible for agents in the agent interface.
+- Yellow: the article is a system message and the visibility can be changed in the system configuration.

 .. note::

-   This widget is not displayed in timeline view.
+   This widget is not displayed in ticket timeline view.

 Article Zoom